Swizards/QuickBox/README.md

 > This is being released as a public sandbox... meaning that it is user-contribution driven.
 Swizards take a great deal of pride in providing quality UI.
 Enhancement requests and more for the QuickBox Project will not be included in the future unless users feel kind enough to contribute to the repo by pushing requests for their included modifications... basically... it's community driven... simple

+###Using a _/home_ primary partition setup?
+Please read this first:
+It is a known issue that will be resolved over the next few days.
+If you are running a server from a provider that only allows the use of __/home__ primary mounted partitions, please refrain from using QuickBox at this time.
+If you use __/__ primary mounted partitions, there are absolutely 0 issues with the install process.
+Again, this will be resolved in the next couple of days (notice revised: January 27, 2016 at 4:23PM (CST))

 ### A Preview of Quick Box
 [![Quick Box v2.0.5 Dashboard](https://raw.githubusercontent.com/JMSDOnline/quick-box-assets/master/assets/quickbox-dasboard-youtube-preview.png)](http://www.youtube.com/watch?v=F1344A6YPks)